mellowdistrict/fpki-guides/_truststores/00_index.md

 permalink: /truststores/
 ---

-This is a high-level overview of what application trust stores are and a list of commonly used trust stores and settings.
+This is a high-level overview of trust stores and a list of commonly used trust stores and settings.

 * [What is a trust store?](#what-is-a-trust-store)
 * [What are the most commonly used trust stores?](#what-are-the-most-commonly-used-trust-stores)